Our firm provides bookkeeping service for your business and sole proprietors.

 1. Property ID: Driver License, DMV/State ID, Military ID, Passport, Matricular Consular Card, SS cards of filer, spouse and dependents and birth dates.

 2. W-2, 1099-Misc.
 Bring entire form.
 Bring to our attention if you have out of state or overseas earnings.
-1099-Q if your business takes credit card payment from your clients.
+1099-K if your business accepts credit cards.

 3. Home mortgage interest, PMI insurance and property tax paid on Form 1098.
 Bring closing statement(HUD) if you bought, sold or refinanced properties in the tax year.

-4. List and total your annual medical expenses and health insurance premium.
+4. List and total your annual medical expenses and health insurance and long term care insurance premium.

 6. Dividends and interest eraned on 1099-DIV or 1099-INT.